databacker/mysql-backup/README.md

 * connect to any container running on the same system
 * select how often to run a dump
 * select when to start the first dump, whether time of day or relative to container start time
+* prune backups older than a specific time period or quantity

 Please see [CONTRIBUTORS.md](./CONTRIBUTORS.md) for a list of contributors.